arpithaoncloud9/aws-static-site-demo/README.md

-# aws-static-site-demo

-# End‑to‑End Static Website Hosting with AWS S3, CloudFront, and Route 53
+# Static Website Hosting with AWS S3, CloudFront, and Route 53

 ##  Step 1: Create and Configure Your S3 Bucket